Boyos999/Boyos-Tes3mp-Scripts/README.md

 Contains add/remove item/spell functions for use specifically on players.
 These functions will also send players relevant packet data (which are contained as separate functions).
 Required by Note Writing, Dungeon Loot, and Dungeon Tomes.

+# Guar Banker
+NOT A BANK SCRIPT, Allows players to use /banker to spawn a refId (configurable) on a cooldown, and despawn after a set interval (I tested with kanaBank)